Who was Ron Helus, the ‘hero’ sergeant killed in the California mass shooting?

 “He gave his all.
 He went in to save lives — to save other people,” Dean told the Thousand Oaks Acorn, also calling Helus a “hard-working, dedicated Sheriff’s Sergeant.”

-Civilians helped the deputies behind Helus pull him from the bar, critically wounded, according to the Sheriff’s Office.
+Civilians helped the trooper and the deputies behind Helus pull him from the bar, critically wounded, according to the Sheriff’s Office.
 Helus passed away from his wounds hours later at an area hospital.

+“A true cop’s cop.
+This was in his blood,” Ventura County Sheriff’s Sgt.
+Eric Buschow told CNN.
+“He just had this natural instinct for going after crooks.
+He did it with enthusiasm.
+My heart goes out to his family.
+I can’t imagine what they’re going through right now.”

 Helus leaves behind a wife and a son.
 The Times reports that Helus called his family before going inside Borderline Bar & Grill.